platformio/platformio-docs/core/installation.rst

 Method 2
 ''''''''

-Go to the *PlatformIO* menu → *Settings* → *PlatformIO IDE*, scroll down to the *Custom PATH for `platformio` command* and enter the following: ``~/.platformio/penv/bin``.
-After you've done that, you'll need to go to the *PlatformIO* menu → *Settings* → *PlatformIO IDE Terminal*, scroll down to the *Toggles* section and uncheck the *Login Shell* checkbox.
-Finally, restart your editor/IDE and check out the result.

-Method 3
-''''''''

 You can create system-wide symlinks.
 This method is not recommended if you have multiple users on your computer because the symlinks will be broken for other users and they will get errors while executing PlatformIO commands.
 If that's not a problem, open your system terminal app and paste these commands (**MAY require** administrator access ``sudo``):

 .. code-block:: shell